REIT India: Cameras

+GPS tracking

+REIT created a web-enabled "GPS tracking system" to monitor devices, vehicles, cargo containers, and children.

+Information technology

+REIT has deployed the Internet of things (IoT) to create safe cities, homes, and businesses by remotely monitoring private and public places using smart surveillance devices.

+Other services provided by REIT for corporate and government organizations are cloud computing, customized software, database security, IT maintenance and technical assistance.

+Other programs

 Jammu Suraksha Yojana

 Jammu Municipal Corporation is the first government body in the world concerning personal security of citizens.
 Jammu Suraksha Yojana is a collaborative initiative by REIT under ITI Limited and Jammu Municipal Corporation.
 It is intended to provide digital security and surveillance products to the citizen of Jammu at subsidized prices.
 The citizens can also avail life insurance in case of death.